Both Steamboat Springs and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 Nightlife In Aspen

-Aspen has a vibrant and well known nightlife scene and the town really comes alive after dark.
+Aspen has a vibrant and well known nightlife scene and I noticed that the town really came alive after dark.
 With more than 100 bars, night clubs and restaurants, you’re spoilt for choice!

 There’s something for everyone, from jazz clubs to billiards and even dance clubs.
 Aspen also has an incredible live music scene year-round with both indoor and outdoor venues dotted around the town.